Nera26/pokerhub/docs/tournament-handbook.md

 # Tournament Handbook

-**Version:** 1.0.0
+**Version:** 1.1.0
 **Last Updated:** 2025-08-30

 This handbook standardizes how PokerHub hosts competitive events.
+Engine behavior is detailed in the [Game Engine Specification](./game-engine-spec.md), and ledger procedures reside in the [Reconciliation Guide](./reconciliation-guide.md).

 Tournament logic is implemented in [`backend/src/tournament`](../backend/src/tournament) with event ingestion defined in [`infrastructure/analytics/ingest-tournament.sql`](../infrastructure/analytics/ingest-tournament.sql).